octochangelog/octochangelog-webapp/README.md

 ### Future Features:

 - [X] Autocomplete repo url input
+- [X] Retrieve more releases when repo has more than 100 available (pagination)
+- [ ] Add shareable urls
 - [ ] Search versions when typing on selects
 - [ ] Restrict from and to version selects when some option is selected
-- [ ] Group and sort other versioning system than Semantic Versioning
+- [ ] Improve grouping and sorting for other versioning system than Semantic Versioning
+- [ ] Options to include pre-releases and drafts within filters
 - [ ] Try to get changes from CHANGELOG.md if repository releases not available
-- [ ] Retrieve more releases when repo has more than 100 available (pagination)
-- [ ] Options to include pre-releases and drafts within filters